 What are Penny Stocks in India?

-Although many retail investors try to stick to Blue chip stocks in India for their investment preference and look for mainly zero debt companies to find safe havens but recently its seen that there is an appetite to take risks and invest in Penny stocks in India.
+Although many retail investors try to stick to Best Blue chip stocks in India for their investment preference and look for mainly zero debt companies to find safe havens, recently it’s seen that there is an appetite to take risks and invest in Penny stocks in India.
 We will only look at the stocks which have stock prices higher than Rs 1.

 You need to be extremely careful while investing in these types of stocks as they are highly risky and you may lose your entire capital.
 History shows that investing in stocks just because they are available under Rs 50 doesn’t mean that the stock will give higher returns.